 What fills those hours is a stream of indie creativity.
 A jeweller might show a silver pendant fresh from the bench.
 A woodworker could share a turned bowl.
 A photographer might post a new print.
 Each post is a window into a small business somewhere in the UK.

 X has changed in recent years and not everyone enjoys it the way they once did.
-Even so, the live and fast-moving style of the platform still makes it the best place for a hashtag hour like UK Gift Hour.
-The energy of seeing posts and replies appear in real time is what keeps the community rooted there.
+So, while the platform still supports live, fast-moving conversation, UK Gift Hour is no longer centred there.

 Why it matters